A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 Finally, the MESH equations governing the stage-to-stage thermodynamic equilibrium within each distillation column, denoted by $\constraint_{\column}$, must be satisfied \eqref{eq:entrainerdistillation:meshconstraint}.

+Note that the reboiler duty $\reboilerduty_{\column_i}$ for each column $\column_i$ is computed as part of the MESH equations, using the modelfluid-tailored variant of the stage-to-stage computation as described in \appendixref{sec:fakeenthalpysimulation}.
 To generate the Pareto frontier, we solve a series of single-objective problems using the epsilon-constraint method, as the frontier is expected to be non-convex \cite{Nowak2023}.
-For a given maximum number of stages $\epsilon_{\num_{\stages}^{\total}}$, the scalarized problem is formulated as:
+For a given maximum number of stages $\epsilon_{\mynum_{\stages}^{\total}}$, the scalarized problem is formulated as:

 The resulting set of Pareto-optimal solutions provides the starting points for the subsequent entrainer optimization.

 \textit{(For brevity, the detailed bounds on the optimization variables are omitted here but listed in \appendixref{app:optimizationdetails}, Step 1.)}